Frequently Asked Questions

 "I had to pay!"

 Most services offered carry no charge.
 But some do involve a fee as set down by the BMA.
 These include private medicals, private certificates for eg holiday cancellation, some vaccinations and vaccination certificates, passports and various other documentation not covered under NHS contracts.
-Any payments to the practice go directly to the practice itself and not to any one individual.
+Any payments to the practice will go directly to the practice itself and not to any one individual.

 “I wanted antibiotics and the doctor wouldn’t give me any”